SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 add your configuration settings in `application.properties`.
 An Azure PostgreSQL database is used in this scenario for local development and the openshift deployment.

+Examine `modernize-apps/inventory/src/main/resources/application.properties` to see  the database connection details for this project.
+Also note that the configurations uses `modernize-apps/inventory/src/main/resources/META-INF/load.sql` to import initial data into the database.

 Open `modernize-apps/inventory/src/main/resources/application.properties` and update it with your `Azure PostgreSQL Host Name`, `Your User ID (ocpuser0XX)`, `PostgreSQL Username` and `Password`.